forestgrape/coronavirus/1_introduction/suggestions.md

 # Suggestions and Tips
 General notes on virus diseases and the transmission of coronaviruses.
-Public Suggestions, Advice and Tips how the live and behave in Covid times.
+Suggestions how to handle Covid waves and times.

 * [Covid-19 and Virus Infections](#covid-19-and-virus-infections)
 * [Sars-CoV-2 Transmission](#sars-cov-2-transmission)